 - Studying a group of disorders with the shared trait of cutis laxa, a disease of prematurely loose, redundant, inelastic, and wrinkled skin

-- Studying genetic mechanisms underlying various cancers
+- Studying genetic mechanisms underlying various cancers and cancer treatment

 Pursue a career in human genetics